vladkioladki/catpuccin-generator/README.md

-# catpuccingeneratorchatgpt
+# Catppuccin-Gen
-converts images to catppuccin-mocha
+converts images to catppuccin